Mobile network jammer, in the form of a battle tank. 2013

 With the flick of a switch No Network implements a blanket ban of mobile telephony in its presence.
 All access to the cellular (mobile) network within a 6-15m diameter aura around the object is jammed, including calls, SMS and data connectivity.

 No Network is the second in a series exploring fully functional, poetic manifestations of ‘cyber warfare’ and ‘cyber weapons’, following the Transparency Grenade.
 Two other tanks are in development, blocking communication of GPS location services and 802.11 (WiFi) wireless networking.

 The tank model was built from hundreds of parts, each of which were sprayed in a high quality and durable matte paint.
 The tank is a 1:25 scale model of the famous 1966 British Chieftain.

-The jammer blocks communications in the following ranges of the mobile telephony signal space, covering European, American (north and south) and Asian communications.
+The jammer board used was bought in Shenzhen by Gordan Savicic.
+It blocks communications in the following ranges of the mobile telephony signal space, covering European, American (north and south) and Asian communications.
 Note that 3G data packet networking is also blocked:

 - CDMA 870-880MHz